IamBansal/vivah_ai/README.md

 ## License
 This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code for personal or commercial projects.

 We hope vivah_ai becomes a valuable tool for couples embarking on their wedding planning journey, making the process more enjoyable and stress-free.
-Happy coding!
+Happy coding!!